Pericles American Business and Legal Education

 Attendance and Preparedness

 Attendance at seminar meetings is very important especially since part of your grade will depend upon your performance in class.
-In the event you cannot attend or will be late for class, you are expected to make arrangements with the instructor to meet to discuss the seminar topics you missed.
+In the event you cannot attend or will be late for class, you will be able to watch the course recordings, but this is not designed to be an asynchronous course and you are expected to be online at the designated time to participate.
 You may not miss more than three classes.
-The professors have the discretion to remove you from the course or assign additional work if you miss more than that.
+The professors have the discretion to lower your grade or assign additional work if you miss more than that.
+Under no circumstances can you miss more than half the classes and still pass.

-A more detailed syllabus and description of assignments will be available in the Pericles office prior to the start of the course.
+Grading criteria and a more detailed syllabus and description of assignments will be made available prior to the start of the course.